| The Global Heat Flow Database |

 Schedule: 04/2020 - 03/2021

-The IHFC has started to rebuild the database technically.
+The IHFC has started to restrucutre and update the database accordingly to the new strucutre.
 During this process, given references are screened to identify missing data that will be added to the database.

-Details related to the global reassessment will be announced here.
+Details related to the global reassessment will be announced soon.

 Stay tuned about updates to this step.